 Two principal laws regulate Armenian higher education: the Law on Education (1999) and the Law on Higher and Postgraduate Professional Education (2004).
 The latter sets forth the structure, the main principles of organization, funding mechanisms, and bases for systematic reform and improvement of higher education.
-The laws are supported by a range of by-laws that cover areas such as degree system, quality assurance, National Qualifications Framework, academic credits and their transfer, student mobility, social dimension and etc. The new Law on Higher and Postgraduate Education is soon to be adopted (autumn 2017/2018) which will take into account the current trends and challenges of higher education system and the priorities of the country in the sphere of higher education.
+The laws are supported by a range of by-laws that cover areas such as degree system, quality assurance, National Qualifications Framework, academic credits and their transfer, student mobility, social dimension and etc. A new Law “On Higher Education and Scientific Research” is underway, which is expected to be adopted in the autumn of 2019.

 Armenia's ratification of the Lisbon Convention on Qualifications Recognition in 2004 and accession to the Bologna Process in 2005 provided further impetus on the higher education reforms.

 At present there are 27 public and 31 private higher education institutions under the coordination of the Ministry of Education and Science, 6 universities under the supervision of other authoritative organizations, as well as 5 universities created as a result of the intergovernmental agreement between the Republic of Armenia and certain countries.

 The main education programmes of the higher professional education (a system based on three cycles, bachelor/master (bachelor–4 years; master–up to 2 years), aspirantura (candidate of science) - 3 years, each semester being equal to 60 credits) are conducted through full-time or part-time modes.
 Doctoral programmes, depending on their mode (full-time or part-time) and their type (aspirantura or research programme), last from 3 to 5 years and require 180 ECTS credits for completion.